Many founders ask us:

 SMS Outreach for reaching out to Ideal Customers

-SMS outreach is a great step to add to your outbound methods.
+SMS outreach is a great step to add to your outbound methods ONLY if your leads are already warm.

 In order to check if this method will work, see if they have shared their cell phone number on their social media profiles.